Ji-Hwan Bae Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates and Ji-Hwan Bae, who went 1-for-4 with a double last time in action, battle Jameson Taillon and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+On Wednesday, Ji-Hwan Bae (.290 batting average in his past 10 games, with two doubles, four walks and six RBI) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 8:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Mets.
+He had a one-hit showing in his last game (1-for-3) against the Cubs.

 Ji-Hwan Bae Game Info & Props vs. the Cubs